 There are four different ways you can add a logo to a video using Typito— and go over all of them.
 The four ways are as follows:

 For those who like to read, let’s get into it.

 This one is pretty simple.

 Log on to Typito to get started (Don’t have an existing account ?
-Sign up for free right here.)
+Upload your videos and get started for free here.)

 Click the ‘New Project’ button and choose a format that best fits your needs.
 Upload your video onto Typito.

 Once you arrive onto the Typito timeline.
 It’s time to upload your logo.
 Click ‘Images’ from the menu on the left to upload your logo.
 You can select your image file from your system.

 Once uploaded, your logo is added to the timeline of your video as an overlay.

 Next, we’ll need to position this logo appropriately on our video frame and resize it if needed.